spcourse/monopoly_dict/monopoly_config/content.md

     def simulate_monopoly(board_config):
         ...

 You will also need to update all the lines where `simulate_monopoly_games()` or `simulate_monopoly()` are called.
-You can directly pass both the variable `board_config`.
+You can directly pass both functions the variable `board_config`.

 Now replace the hardcoded values in your code with dictionary lookups (see theory *'0.
 Fast search'*):
 * Use the board size from the `board_config` dictionary to decide when to wrap around the board.
 * Use the lap money from the `board_config` dictionary as the reward when a player completes a lap.
 * Initialize player balances using the starting money from the `board_config` dictionary.
-This entry is a list where each element corresponds to one player’s starting balance.
+This is a list where each element corresponds to one player’s starting balance.
 To set a player’s initial money, take the value from the list at the position that matches that player’s index.

 Test your code using `checkpy`.
 You should pass 3 more tests. <!--TODO check if this is correct -->

-### Step 2: properties as a nested dictionary
+### Step 2: Properties as a nested dictionary

 So far, your configuration dictionary contains simple values and a list.
 Next, we’ll extend it with a nested dictionary that maps board positions to property prices.
-Replace your `board_config` dictionary with:
+Extend your `board_config` dictionary with:

     board_config = {
         "board_size": 40,               # number of spaces on the board
-        "lap_money": 200,               # money earned when passing Start
+        "lap_money": 200,               # money earned when passing start
         "starting_money": [1500, 1500], # starting money for player 1 and player 2
         "properties": {                 # property prices per board position
           1: 60, 3: 60, 5: 200, 6: 100, 8: 100, 9: 120,